-Collaborative Memory Boards for Funerals & Anniversaries
+Collaborative Memory Boards for Funerals and Anniversaries

 three people putting together a digital memory board

 Creating collaborative memory boards for significant occasions provides powerful focal points for shared remembrance, storytelling, and emotional processing.
 Whether for funerals, memorial services, or milestone anniversaries, these visual representations of cherished memories help people connect with loved ones and important moments.
-This practical guide explores physical and digital memory board approaches, offering specific techniques for meaningful collaborative creation that honors relationships while supporting healthy remembrance practices.
+This practical guide explores physical and digital memory board approaches, offering specific techniques for meaningful collaborative creation that honours relationships while supporting healthy remembrance practices.

-Charli Evaheld, AI Legacy Companion with a family in their Legacy VaultThe Value of Collaborative Memory Creation
+Charli Evaheld, AI Legacy Companion with a family in their Legacy Vault

 Collaborative memory projects serve multiple meaningful purposes during significant life transitions and commemorations.